Jehovah-s-Witnesses/js-basic-initials-zero-sum-of-two-numbers/README.md

-# template-vanilla
+# js-basic-initials-zero-sum-of-two-numbers

-## Text

-## We have a problem with loading script and access to html element due loading.
-Please, fix the place of script in html file
+## Get from user two numbers, and calculate sum of them and inform user about result

 ## Criteria: